 Coombe Wood near Honiton

 This is one of those places that the National Trust and locals keep secret from us.
 Lots of places like this are not listed in the NT guide book but are scattered around the countryside.
-Last year I was bit late to see the bluebells but I’ve heard it one of the best.
+Last year I was bit late to see the bluebells but I’ve heard it’s one of the best.
 However it’s a lovely walk at any time of year.

 Otterhead Lakes and Woods